On this page:

 3.3 Current Framework Version

-All public sites and pages must be developed within the current version of the framework provided.
-After January 2, 2019, the 5.0 version of the framework will be the only actively-supported version.
+All public sites and pages must be developed and maintained within the current version of the framework provided.
+As of January 2, 2019, the 5.0 version of the framework is the only actively-supported version.

 Sites published through UNLcms will have the framework updated automatically.
 If your site is hosted on another server, it is your responsibility to maintain the current framework: unl.edu framework synchronization information.

 4.1 Meta Description Tag

-Inclusion of unique page descriptions in the meta description tag are encouraged (and optional) to give website viewers an accurate page description when served results from a search engine.
+Inclusion of unique page descriptions in the meta description tag are encouraged to give website viewers an accurate page description when served results from a search engine.
 Although you can write a meta description of any length, Google typically truncates snippets to the recommended length of 160 characters.

 4.2 Title Tag